 During the three hours spent watching the final matchup between two great teams, the average armchair quarterback will consume 1,200 calories.
 What’s more, that doesn’t take into account any other meals during the day, or beer and soda consumption.

-“Take the time before this Sunday and think about your strategy,” says Tracey Grant, RDN, a wellness education specialist with Sharp Rees-Stealy’s Center for Health Management.
+“Take the time before this Sunday and think about your strategy,” says Tracey Grant, RDN, a wellness program manager with Sharp Rees-Stealy’s Center for Health Management.
 “Make a winning game plan before you kick off your game-time eating.”

 Here are her tips:

 - Exercise beforehand, to balance out some of those additional calories.